 The Reveal analysis found 61 metros across the country where people of color were far more likely than whites to be denied a conventional home purchase loan, even after taking into account how much money an applicant made, the size of the loan they were trying to get and the neighborhood where they wanted to buy.

 “Mortgage discrimination on the basis of race is unlawful and wrong.
 I will not tolerate it in our state,” said Washington State Attorney General Bob Ferguson, where Reveal identified three communities – Bellingham, Wenatchee and Tacoma – where people of color faced statistically significant disparities in mortgage lending.

-Ferguson, along with attorneys general in Iowa, Delaware and the District of Columbia told Reveal they were troubled by the news organization’s report and had begun looking into the matter.
+Ferguson, along with attorneys general in Illinois, Iowa, Delaware and the District of Columbia told Reveal they were troubled by the news organization’s report and had begun looking into the matter.
 They join Pennsylvania, where Attorney General Josh Shapiro had earlier announced an investigation led by his office’s Bureau of Consumer Protection.

 “Our coalition of Attorneys General investigating lending disparities and allegations of redlining is growing,” Shapiro said in a Tweet Thursday.
 “We’ll get to the bottom of it.
 If redlining is occuring in Philadelphia or any other place we will end it and hold the institutions accountable.”

 The attorneys general said they would press forward regardless of what happens in the White House or on Capitol Hill, where the Senate voted this week to approve a bill that rolls back a major anti-discrimination measure enacted after the housing bust.